netwerk-digitaal-erfgoed/dc4eu-projects/README.md

 # DC4EU-projects

-[https://github.com/orgs/netwerk-digitaal-erfgoed/projects/6](DC4EU project board) for projects with focus on getting linked data of heritage organisations to Europeana.
+DC4EU projects with focus on getting linked data of heritage organisations to Europeana.

 # Related repositories